Thomas Weiland: Entrepreneurship and economic importance

 In order to be able to use the results of his basic electromagnetic research for concrete technical developments, Weiland began in 1985 to bundle his scientific findings with regard to FIT in what was then a new type of software: MAFIA (Maxwell's Equations by the Finite Integration Algorithm), a CAD system, prepared by an international collaboration between DESY, KFA Jülich and LANL which had been initiatively set up by Weiland, quickly proved to be groundbreaking.
 It allowed electromagnetic fields and their interactions to be modeled and simulated three-dimensionally, automatically and so realistically on the computer that time-consuming experiments or tests during prototype construction became largely superfluous.

-For continuous development and smooth commercial distribution of his software, Weiland founded Computer Simulation Technology GmbH (CST) in 1992.
-CST GmbH quickly became the world market leader in the sector of electromagnetic field simulation in the time domain, with offices in 16 countries.
-1998, the now further developed algorithms of the MAFIA software were re-embedded in its successor CST Microwave Studio and in 2005 again in the currently popular software package CST Studio Suite.
-Worldwide, thousands of leading companies in various industries (such as the Bosch Group, Airbus Defence & Space or Dentsply Sirona) use this software grounded in the Finite Integration Technique.
-This is because with it they can drastically reduce development effort and costs as well as the time to market for new products.
+For continuous development and commercial distribution of his software, Weiland founded Computer Simulation Technology GmbH (CST) in 1992.
+CST GmbH operated in the sector of electromagnetic field simulation in the time domain, with offices in 16 countries.
+In 1998, the algorithms of the MAFIA software were re-embedded into CST Microwave Studio and in 2005 into the CST Studio Suite software package.
+Companies in various industries (such as the Bosch Group, Airbus Defence & Space, or Dentsply Sirona) use this software based on the Finite Integration Technique to reduce development effort, costs, and time to market for new products.

 In the year 2008, CST GmbH was converted into an Aktiengesellschaft in which Weiland acted as chairman of the supervisory board until 2016.
 In the fourth quarter of 2016, CST AG became part of Dassault Systèmes SE and was thus integrated into Europe's second-largest software group after SAP.
 Dassault Systèmes saw the integration of the CST solutions into its existing CAD applications as a forward-looking opportunity to set a new industry standard: for multiphysics and multiscale simulation of autonomous vehicles, networked buildings, medical equipment, wearable electronic devices, smartwatches and smart textiles as well as many other objects within the Internet of Things.

 Additionally, Weiland founded in 2014 Advanced Computational Engineering GmbH (ACE) together with other shareholders.
 ACE advises companies on the application of computational engineering methods and on related project development and study preparation.
 Since 2017 he has been chairman of the supervisory board of ALCAN Systems GmbH which is active in the development of liquid crystal flat panel smart antennas.